nabil-zakaria/flexischools-order-processing/README.md

 # Cleanup

-To delete the stack execute:
+1. To delete the stack execute:

    ```bash
    cdk destroy
    ```

+2. The Stack will fail to delete cleanly due to the RDS DB being configured with termination protection (This follows best practice).
+3. Navigate to the RDS console and delete the RDS DB.
+4. Navigate to the CloudFormation console, and delete the Stack.